 Our shop is connected to the Museum only by our shared history, having parted ways in 1988.
 The Pollock’s Toy Museum Trust is a separate body and charity who produce publications on toy theatres providing a forum for ‘intelligent discussion on toys and play’.

 Pollock’s was one of the original shops to open in the newly renovated Covent Garden Piazza building in 1980 which had been central London’s fruit and vegetable market.
-Moving from Monmouth Street to the heart of the Piazza, Marguerite Fawdry then sold the business to actor and toy theatre collector, Peter Baldwin, who had also worked as the shop’s manager.
+Moving from Monmouth Street to the heart of the Piazza, Marguerite Fawdry then sold the business to actor and toy theatre collector, Peter Baldwin, partnering with his brother Christopher who ran the shop in the 1990s.

 Peter’s lifelong interest had begun when he was given a Pollock’s Regency theatre when he was 12.